p2pu/course-in-a-box/tools/_posts/2000-01-02-github-cheatsheet.markdown

 You just forked this awesome project but it got more awesome... what do you do?

+1. Open a terminal (for Mac and Linux users) or command line (for Windows users).

-1. Add a new remote that points to the original repository. git remote add upstream https://github.com/p2pu/jekyll-course-experiment.git
+1. Add a new remote that points to the original repository.

+        git remote add upstream https://github.com/p2pu/jekyll-course-experiment.git

-1. Update your repository so it knows about all the stuff that has been going on since you forked. git fetch upstream
+1. Update your repository so it knows about all the stuff that has been going on since you forked.

+        git fetch upstream

 1. Merge the changes from the upstream repository into yours.
-This will bring your repository up-to-date without losing any of your local changes. git merge upstream/gh-pages
+This will bring your repository up-to-date without losing any of your local changes.

+        git merge upstream/gh-pages

-1. Push the changes up to your repository on GitHub. git push origin gh-pages
+1. Push the changes up to your repository on GitHub.

+        git push origin gh-pages

 ## How to create a new repository